praktikum-tiunpad-2022/materi-PBO-03/pages/34_Terima Kasih.md

 Do you have any questions?
 Please use respective class discussion channel on Discord.

-Semangat terus menjalani kuilahnya!! 🔥🔥🔥
+Selalu semangat menggapai impian!! 🔥🔥🔥